 If you don’t have a Social Security number, you can still be tested.

-We also need your email and a reliable phone number that you will answer when we call.
+You will also be asked for your email and reliable phone number that you will answer when we call.

 What do I need when I arrive at the high school test site?

 Please bring some form of a photo ID.
 That can be your driver’s license, passport, photocopy of your passport, state-issued photo ID, school ID, or work ID.